Aprilistic/miniRT/README.md

 ## How we coded?
 ### Ray
 Everything is rendered by vector operation.
 Ray starts from the camera then traces the closest object and reflects from it.
-When a ray hits a surface, it leads to creating two new rays(diffuse reflection, specular reflection).
+When a ray hits a surface, it leads to creating two new rays(diffuse reflection, and specular reflection).
 In default, reflection is limited to 3 times(2^3 vector calculations per pixel)

 ### Objects
 1. Plane